chatbotkit/node-sdk/packages/sdk/README.md

 ## Documentation

-For an in-depth exploration of the ChatBotKit Node SDK, including insights into its capabilities and configurations for different environments, visit our [official documentation page](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_sdk.html).
+For an in-depth exploration of the ChatBotKit Node SDK, including insights into its capabilities and configurations for different environments, visit our [type documentation page](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_sdk.html).

 ## Contributing